-Specific activities and target locations may vary from year to year based on a number of factors including where nesting and/or foraging occurs, what management activities are most successful at each area, and where project implementers are supported by site land managers.
-The project would occur in coastal Texas, Mississippi, Alabama, and Florida.
+Specific activities and target locations may vary from year to year based on a number of factors including where nesting and/or foraging occurs, what management activities are most successful at each area, and where Implementing Trustees are supported by site land managers.
+The project would occur in coastal TX, MS, AL, and FL.
 Proposed initial target areas may include:

-- Mississippi: Hancock, Harrison and Jackson counties and coastal and barrier islands in the Mississippi Sound - Alabama: Mobile and Baldwin counties and coastal islands in Mobile Bay and the Mississippi Sound - Florida: Florida GOM coastal counties (Escambia-Monroe) and some select sites in NE Florida (Nassau, Duval, and St. Johns counties) - Texas: Texas GOM coastal counties within the Coastal Zone Boundary
+- MS: Hancock, Harrison, and Jackson counties and coastal and barrier islands in the Mississippi Sound - AL: Mobile and Baldwin counties and coastal islands in Mobile Bay and the Mississippi Sound - FL: GOM coastal counties (Escambia-Monroe) and some select sites in NE region (Nassau, Duval, and St. Johns counties) - TX: GOM coastal counties within the Coastal Zone Boundary

-The GOM coast supports a diversity of coastal bird species throughout the year, as nesting grounds during the breeding period, as a stopover for migrating species in the spring and fall, and as wintering habitat for numerous species that breed elsewhere.
+The GOM Coast supports a diversity of coastal bird species throughout the year as nesting grounds during the breeding period, as a stopover for migrating species in the spring and fall, and as wintering habitat for numerous species that breed elsewhere.
 This project would steward and monitor beach and bay shorebirds by reducing human disturbance and predation of nests and chicks of coastal nesting shorebird species injured by the DWH oil spill.
 It would also reduce disturbances to birds during stopover and overwintering periods, which could help increase bird productivity and survival.

-This project would utilize various activities at multiple locations along the GOM coast to conserve and enhance nesting and foraging habitats for birds.
-The activities proposed would directly address anthropogenic stressors, protect and restore habitat, and reduce other stressors that impact birds that use beaches for nesting, rearing, foraging, resting and refueling during migratory stopovers, and overwintering.
+This project could utilize various activities at multiple locations along the GOM Coast to conserve and enhance nesting and foraging habitats for birds.
+The activities proposed would directly address anthropogenic stressors, protect and restore habitat, and reduce other stressors that impact birds that use beaches for nesting, rearing, foraging, resting, and refueling during migratory stopovers, and overwintering.
 It would also increase public awareness of bird conservation issues.
 This restoration project would complement and enhance ongoing efforts of the Implementing Trustees and other partners to address habitat loss and degradation to nesting and foraging habitats through stewardship projects.
 Stewardship may be implemented in several ways, depending on the location, and could include: